l-atelier-des-chercheurs/dodoc/README.md

 An instance contributor, though, only has contributors rights to the direct content it contains.
 For instance, a contributor to a space can create a project, but not remove a project he/she is not an $admin of.

-If a folder type has the property `$can_be_created_by: "everyone"`, this overrides the above behaviour and such folder can be created by all users even those that are not logged in.
+If a folder type schema has the property `$can_be_created_by: "everyone"`, this overrides the above behaviour and such folder can be created by all users even those that are not logged in.
 This is useful for accounts creation.

+If a folder has `$can_be_remixed = true`, it can be remixed: duplicated somewhere else to the same level.
+When it is remixed, the path to the new folder gets appended to the array `$list_of_remixes` and the remix folder gets a `$is_remix_of` string.

 ## Examples